The Family in Italian

 - Ho una famiglia numerosa.
 (I have a big family.)

 - Siamo in quattro in famiglia.
-(There are four of us in the family.)
+(There are four of us in my family.)

 - Hai figli?
 (Do you have children?)